 The Widow McIntyre

 It pains a soul to think of a fine young flower like the Baroness a widow at only three and twenty years.
 Here introduction to society made for one of the most exciting social seasons in the last decade, her physical charms, her poised manners, her literary wit and her graceful dancing excited the entire court.
 Every ball that season was an adventure with all the eligible Knights and Lords falling about for her favor.
 It was almost a scandal when her engagement to Baron McIntyre was announced.
 He was more than twice her age, he was twice married before with no children and all his wealth and lands were in northern cattle interests and island estates respectively.
 His passing must have been so hard on the young Baroness, because she now must manage all that land and wealth on her own with out any man to lean on.
-Best sit her next to some one kind.
+As a rich beautiful young widow she is chased by the most unscrupulous of social climbing noblemen.
+Best sit her next to some one kind if you want to impress her, but sit her next to a money grubbing rake if you want to impress the cad.

 The Ladies Adara & Adalia